 Each Ph.D. and Ed.D. candidate must write a dissertation based upon an investigation which makes an original contribution to the literature and research of the student’s discipline.
 The Dean of the Graduate School appoints the dissertation director upon recommendation of the chair and/or dean of the college of the doctoral major.
 In final form, the dissertation must be approved by the student’s committee, specified administrators of the appropriate college or school, and the Dean of the Graduate School.

 Prospectus approval is required by the Research Committee; the department chair, director, or associate dean; dean of the college (if required); and the Dean of the Graduate School, prior to the student beginning research for a dissertation (even if IRB approval is not required).
-A notification will be sent to the student and copied to the research committee chair.
-The study may then be implemented.
+The prospectus must be filed no later than the semester prior to the graduating semester.
+An approval notification will be sent to the student and copied to the research committee chair and the department chair.
+Then and only then may the study be implemented.
+Failure to submit a prospectus and receive approval will result in rejection of the dissertation.

 Only an officially registered student may hold conferences with faculty concerning the preparation of a dissertation.
 This rule applies both to the student in actual residence and to the student not in residence who is receiving aid or guidance through conferences or correspondence.
 This rule does not apply to preliminary conferences held before the dissertation subject has been selected.
 Registration for dissertation in one term is good for that term only and does not extend to the next term.